zhuqiwen/rivet-add-on-boilerplate-lite/workshop-tutorials/process-step-indicator.md

-# Rivet Add-on: Process Step Indicator
+# Rivet add-on: Process step indicator
 Create an add-on that shows a user what step of a process they're on.

 ## How it should work